kellyjhiersche/kellyjhiersche.github.io/_pages/about.md

 I am a  **Postdoctoral Associate** at the [McGovern Institute for Brain Research](https://mcgovern.mit.edu/) at MIT, working with  [Dr. Evelina Fedorenko](https://evlab.mit.edu/).
 My research focuses on understanding the neural representation of language in development, healthy individuals, and adults with aphasia.

-I completed my Ph.D. in Cognitive Neuroscience at The Ohio State University, working with [Dr. Zeynep Saygin] (https://www.zeynepsaygin.com/).
+I completed my Ph.D. in Cognitive Neuroscience at The Ohio State University, working with [Dr. Zeynep Saygin](https://www.zeynepsaygin.com/).
 My dissertation focused on characterizing the development of functionally specific brain regions and inter-individual variability across individuals.
 I have experience using functional MRI to look at cognitive processes in the fetal, infant, child, and adult brain.
 Prior to entering the world of psychology and cognitive neuroscience, I spent two years as a high school math teacher in Middlesboro, KY, aftering receiving my B.S. in Physics from Adelphi University.

 ---